-The Board has pleasure in presenting the Eleventh Annual Report on business and operations of the Company for the year ended 31st March 2016.
+The Board has pleasure in presenting the (13th) Thirteen Annual Report on business and operations of the Company for the year ended 31st March 2018.

 1. FINANCIAL HIGHLIGHTS

 |Other Income (B)||431.15||297.44|

 |Operating expenditure (C)||33,551.24||36,779.91|

 |Earnings before interest, tax, depreciation and amortisation (EBITDA) [D=A+B-C]||(1,707.72)||7,748.62|

 |Profit / (Loss) before exceptional items and tax [G=D-E-F]||(9,870.24)||(5,778.79)|

 |Exceptional Items [Profit/(Loss)] (H)||(6,410.96)||—|

 During the year under review, the Company achieved turnover of Rs.
 31,412.37 lakhs as compared to Rs.
 44,231.09 lakhs in the previous year.
 The Earnings before interest, tax, depreciation and amortisation ("EBITDA") of Rs.
 (1,707.72) lakhs in the financial year 2017-18 as compared to Rs.
 7,748.62 lakhs in the previous year.